nim-lang/Nim/doc/manual.rst

   the operation of functions as ``inc``, ``ord``, ``dec`` on ordinal types to be defined.
 - Ordinal values have a smallest possible value.
-Trying to count further down than the smallest value gives a checked runtime or static error.
+Trying to count further down than the smallest value produces a panic or a static error.
 - Ordinal values have a largest possible value.
-Trying to count further than the largest value gives a checked runtime or static error.
+Trying to count further than the largest value produces a panic or a static error.

 Integers, bool, characters and enumeration types (and subranges of these types) belong to ordinal types.
 For reasons of simplicity of implementation